kdheepak/blog/content/10-intro-to-vim.md

     1. `@@` : Play last played macro
 1. Learn how to use and navigate buffers (`:ls<CR>`, `:buffer N`, `C-^`), jumplist (`C-O`, `C-I`), and taglist (`C-]`, `C-T`).
 1. Learn about the built-in complete sub-mode: Use `C-X` in insert mode.
-1. "Craft your lightsaber" - Make vim your own using .vimrc.
+1. "Craft your lightsaber" - Make vim your own using `~/.vimrc`.
     - Don't be afraid to customize your editor, but also don't add anything in your .vimrc that you don't understand.
 1. Change CAPSLOCK to ESC.